-But as I pointed out, while the change has taken a lot of years, dollars, and effort, there are a number of micro tips and techniques, all costing less than $100 apiece, that you can use to build your own .
+But as I pointed out, while the has taken a lot of years, dollars, and effort, there are a number of micro tips and techniques, all costing less than $100 apiece, that you can use to build your own .
 I call these practices, “Bill Knows Branding,” or BNB for short.

 The Bill in question is Bill Talbert, the CEO of the GMCVB.
 The BNBs are the list of some of the things Bill does to keep the Miami brand front and center and also to keep his team members and partners motivated to do the same.